passcod/in-the-pale-darkness-of-dawn/naema/04-negotiations.md

-The girl was looking at the stars.
+The girl was looking at the blurred stars.
 “You know,” she said, leaning against a chair but not sitting in it, ”this is the first time I’ve been off-planet alone.”

 Naema didn’t answer, didn't look away from where the crew lay unconscious, bound out of precaution rather than necessity.
 Some of them had fallen badly